isshiki/ReFwdFormatter/README.md

 ## Version History

+- v 1.65.1
+  - [Bug-Fix] Fixt this issue: [Text moved to the bottom of the communication · Issue #2 · isshiki/ReFwdFormatter](https://github.com/isshiki/ReFwdFormatter/issues/2)
+  - Completely Rebuilt the logic for HTML mail to Reply.
+  - Changed the support start version from 1.0 to 24.0.

 - v 1.65.0
   - [Bug-Fix] Fixt this issue: [Options window is not displayed properly · Issue #1 · isshiki/ReFwdFormatter](https://github.com/isshiki/ReFwdFormatter/issues/1)
   - Added `<?xml-stylesheet type="text/css" href="chrome://messenger/skin/preferences/preferences.css"?>` to options.xul file for Thuderbird 60+.